 - Salt, particularly sea salt, is being incorporated more and more in spa treatments due to its incredible skin benefits.
 Salts obtained from the Dead Sea (Dead Sea salt) are the best to use in body scrubs and shower gels as they have over 80 minerals that are beneficial to the skin and are 100% natural.

-- Minerals in Dead Sea salts include potassium, magnesium, sodium, calcium and bromine which are absorbed through the skin in a scrub and help nourish the skin.
+- Minerals in Dead Sea salts include potassium, magnesium, sodium, calcium and bromine, which are absorbed through the skin in a scrub and help nourish the skin.

-- Dead Sea salt helps in exfoliating the dead skin cell build up that is the upper layer of the skin.
+- Dead Sea salt helps in exfoliating the dead skin cell build-up that is the upper layer of the skin.

 - The dead skin cell layer thickens as we mature.
 Salt exfoliates this layer completely, revealing younger-looking rejuvenated skin.

-- The scrubbing effect removes hard skin which eliminates the dry and dull appearance of the skin.
+- The scrubbing effect removes hard skin, which eliminates the dry and dull appearance of the skin.

-- Salt scrubs improve circulation and thus increases blood flow which will regenerate skin cells giving a healthy glow to our skin.
+- Salt scrubs improve circulation and thus increase blood flow which will regenerate skin cells giving a healthy glow to our skin.
 New cells will help tighten the skin and thereby make wrinkles less visible.